 Snowboards are often divided into five different categories: freeride, powder, split board, all-mountain, and freestyle.

-An all-mountain snowboard is an all-rounder that works well for almost any weather condition and terrain.
+An all-mountain snowboard is an all-rounder that works well for almost any snow condition and terrain.
 Since they’re highly versatile, all-mountain snowboards are great for beginners who are still in the process of figuring out what terrain suits them best.

 A freestyle snowboard is a sweet ride for both in and out of the park.
 They come with twin tips and are incredibly lightweight, short, and flexible.
 All mountain freestyle snowboard is a better option if you’d want a playful and lively trip down the mountain or a terrain park.
-However, freestyle snowboards might not work well for hard snow.

-Freeride snowboards are specially designed for adventurous riders who like having fun off the groomed runs.
+Freeride snowboards are specially designed for adventurous riders who like having fun off of the groomed runs.
 These are more like directional boards that offer a stiffer run compared to a freestyle board.
 Since it’s a directional board, one end always faces downhill.

 Just as the name suggests, powder snowboards are best for deep powder snow.
 They’re ideal for deep snow regions and have special features for better floatation.
 The tail, board flex, shape of the nose, and binding inserts are all designed for better stability in deep snow.